A Fantastic Starbucks Customer Experience Story

 AUGUST 26, 2012

 The average Facebook user in the United States has 229 friends, initiating 3 friend requests every month and accepting 4.
 The Pew Internet & American Life Project indicates your age says a lot about your friends.
-Generation Xer, my friends today number 334.
+A Generation Xer, my friends today number 334.
 That number is decreasing every day.
-Think about your high school friends.
-The best example is high school.
-Go on and take a look.

 The New Model: How Google+ “Gets” Content